 but the distinction is not removed by normalization because the characters have a distinct identity.

-The Unicode canonical normalization forms and case folding, when used together, are closed: once a string has been case folded and then had NFC or NFD applied to it, further applications of the same case folding and Unicode normalization form do not result in a different string.
+The Unicode canonical normalization forms (NFC or NFD) and case folding, when used together, are closed: once a string has been case folded and then had NFD or NFC applied to it, further applications of the same case folding or Unicode normalization form do not result in a different string.

-When comparing strings while ignoring compatibility variations between characters, an additional level of normalization has to be applied because the compatibility decomposition step can result in characters that need to be case folded and then normalized.
+When comparing strings for compatibility equivalence between characters (in other words, the NFKC/NFKD forms), the case fold-and-normalize operation must be performed twice because the compatibility decomposition step can result in characters that need to be case folded and the subsequent case fold can result in a sequence that must then be normalized.

 Most document formats or protocols provide an escaping mechanism to permit the inclusion of characters that are otherwise difficult to input, process, or encode.
 These escaping mechanisms provide an additional equivalent means of representing characters inside a given resource.
 They also allow for the encoding of Unicode characters not represented in the character encoding scheme used by the document.